Play Store Application link β Java to .NET in 9 Steps – App on Google Play

 Example in Java:

-In Spring Boot, you might use application.properties
+In Spring Boot, you might use application.properties:

 propertiesCopy codelogging.level.root=INFO